openedx/open-edx-proposals/oeps/oep-0048-theming-architecture.rst

 Context
 -------

-Outcome:

-- People who want to theme Open edX know how to do it, and why it's done this way
-- It's clear that edX.org also uses this mechanism
-- It is clear what theming means and does not mean

-Definitions:

 The ability to customize the Open edX platform to reflect a custom brand and visual style is a critically important feature for the Open edX community.
 The comprehensive theming system built into edx-platform has served theming needs for several years.
 It is imperfect and unofficially supported, but it has worked.

 Meanwhile, the edX organization has invested in a new microfrontend architecture that features many small, independently deployable microfrontend applications (MFEs).
 By the end of this technical transition, most of the Open edX user interface will be delivered by these MFEs.